Neuron: Compartmental modelling of neurons

-Although neurons are often described of as "fundamental units" of the brain, they perform internal computations.
+Although neurons are often described as "fundamental units" of the brain, they perform internal computations.
 Neurons integrate input within dendrites, and this complexity is lost in models that assume neurons to be a fundamental unit.
-Dendritic branches can be modeled as spatial compartments, whose activity is related due to passive membrane properties, but may also be different depending on input from synapses.
+Dendritic branches can be modeled as spatial compartments, whose activity is related to passive membrane properties, but may also be different depending on input from synapses.
 Compartmental modelling of dendrites is especially helpful for understanding the behavior of neurons that are too small to record with electrodes, as is the case for Drosophila melanogaster.

 Neurons in the brain

 The number of neurons in the brain varies dramatically from species to species.
 In a human, there are an estimated 10–20 billion neurons in the cerebral cortex and 55–70 billion neurons in the cerebellum.
 By contrast, the nematode worm Caenorhabditis elegans has just 302 neurons, making it an ideal model organism as scientists have been able to map all of its neurons.
 The fruit fly Drosophila melanogaster, a common subject in biological experiments, has around 100,000 neurons and exhibits many complex behaviors.
 Many properties of neurons, from the type of neurotransmitters used to ion channel composition, are maintained across species, allowing scientists to study processes occurring in more complex organisms in much simpler experimental systems.